Oil Prices Rise

 Think of the sales needed to generate $5m in profits – it makes your mind boggle.

 Energy procurement decisions should be taken independently from the budget setting and be considered in a strategy that covers requirements for multiple years.
-Energy buyers should look further and further forward to see how they can control costs without breaching any of their accounting principles, but a fear of being left paying higher prices if markets fall prevents them taking action.
+Energy buyers should look further and further forward to see how they can control costs without breaching any of their accounting principles.
+Still, a fear of being left paying higher prices if markets fall prevents them from taking action.

 To learn more about our energy procurement or risk management strategies you can connect with us here or speak to one of our sourcing experts now: 1-888-988-5474